 Once your kids get old enough have them take on small chores.
 Even at a young age children can help by wiping off counters, walking the dog, or pulling the trash and putting a new bag in the can.
 As they get older you can have your kids put away their own clothes, clean their own bathrooms, or even do the laundry.
 We provide a small financial incentive if and only if they complete their assigned chores without having to be told.
 This also helps them build a good work ethic while helping you out.

 If you have been shopping with your kids ever you know this is a draining experience.
 And it also can cost you an hour or two of your week.
 Why not order your groceries online and then do curbside pickup.
 Wal-Mart will let you pickup same day so you can make your list in the morning and pick up that afternoon.
 This also prevents any impulse buys and whining kids when they don’t get what they want.

 As a parent it seems like everyone and everything is seeking your attention and your time.
 Learning how and when to say no can save you not only time but a little bit of your sanity.
 We love our kids and we want them to have full lives but letting them participate in every sport and every extra curricular activity will just run you down.
 So say no once in a while and learn what things really matter to your kids.

 Turn off the TV

 Growing up the TV was one of the few mediums of electronic entertainment.
 We had video games but most of them grew old and tiresome pretty quickly.
 To pass the time we would just sit around and watch the boob tube for hours.
 Today I catch myself doing the same thing.
 With so many more channels and shows you can lose multiple hours and before you know it the whole day is gone.
-Instead of watching TV you can read or learn a new skill online or play some games and connect with your kids.
+Instead of watching TV you can read, go hiking, learn a new skill online, or play some games and connect with your kids.